ClementTsang/bottom/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)

+## Test methodology

+Please state how this was tested.

 ## Checklist